 Ethnicity, on the other hand, refers to a person’s cultural identity.

-Ethnicity is the set of culture, values, and traditions that a person may be born into or chooses to affiliate with.
+Ethnicity is the set of culture, values, and traditions that a person may be born into or choose to affiliate with.
 The overlap often happens in the place of origin, since a person’s physical and biological characteristics may be closely connected to his place of origin.

 A person’s cultural identification, such as his religion, language, and tribal influences are also often connected to the place of origin.
 This could be the place where the person was born and where he or she grew up.

 For example, someone could say that their race is black and possess the corresponding physical characteristics.
 He could also say that his ethnicity is Spanish or Jamaican.
-Someone could have Southeast Asian physical characteristics and identifies as a Latino or Latina.
+Someone could have Southeast Asian physical characteristics and identify as a Latino or Latina.

 How to Determine a Person’s Ethnicity: Tips for a Good Guess